-Analysis | Disapproval of Trump soars in the wake of the insurrection attempt
+Analysis | Disapproval of Trump soars in wake of insurrection attempt

 Last March, our poll showed that Trump’s net approval rating — the percentage saying they approved of Trump minus those who disapproved — was plus-2.
 By October, it was minus-10.
 In our new poll, he’s at minus-22, two points shy of his low in August 2018.
 The FiveThirtyEight average also has Trump at a net minus-22, near his low of minus-23.

 But then we come back to the point we’ve made over and over again since Jan.
 20, 2017: Trump nonetheless still enjoys the approval of between a third and 40 percent of Americans.
 If Trump’s approval rating is to fall even more, it would mean erosion from that most hardcore base of support.
-Past predictions that this base would erode have repeatedly proven incorrect, and one should be wary of predicting again that it will.
+Past predictions that this base would erode have repeatedly proved incorrect, and one should be wary of predicting again that it will.

 Attempted insurrection notwithstanding.